-The school complies fully with Statutory Guidance 'Keeping Children Safe in Education Part 3 Safer Recruitment'.
+The school complies fully with Statutory Guidance 'Keeping Children Safe in Education Part 3 Safer Recruitment' in relation to adverts, application process, shortlisting, employment history, selection and preappointment vetting checks, regulated activity and recording information.

-The school ensures that for all staff, Governors and volunteers who are engaged in Regulated Activity, eth following checks are carried out as required by the Statutory Guidance.
+The school ensures that for all staff, Governors and volunteers who are engaged in Regulated Activity, the following checks are carried out as required by the Statutory Guidance.

 - o an identity check

 - o a barred list check

 - o an enhanced DBS check

-- o a prohibition from teaching check

-- o further checks on people living or working outside the United Kingdom (UK)

-- o a check of professional qualification

-- o a check to establish the person's right to work in the UK
+- o a prohibition from teaching check - o further checks on people living or working outside the United Kingdom (UK) - o a check of professional qualification - o a check to establish the person's right to work in the UK